SkyNeon22/genso-engine/README.md

 # touhou-engine
-Touhou Engine is a python written engine for touhou like games
+Genso Engine(previously Touhou Engine) is a python written engine for touhou like games